 The Ogden Pride Board of Directors is a diverse group of people committed to making sure the organization serves the needs of the LGBTQ* community of Northern Utah.
-Board meetings are at 7 p.m. on the third Wednesday of the month at the Unitarian-Universalist Church of Ogden, 23rd & Madison.
-We also meet on the 1st Wednesday to work with volunteers planning the Ogden Pride Festival.
+We meet on the 1st and 3rd Fridays of every month, at 6:30 p.m. in the LGBT Resource Center (in the Student Services Building) at Weber State University.
+The meetings are open to all.

 Meet our Board of Directors: